 So what comes next regarding the expansion and optimization of the well-established Greek RBI program?

-One of the main concerns of the Greek Government is decentralizing the real estate purchases by giving motives to investors to buy properties outside of Athens.
-A quite reasonable approach that if eventually gets realized would also offer more options to investors and would lift the weight off Athens which is nowadays the “king” of real estate sales related to the Golden Visa applications.
-According to the statistics almost 90% of the real estate purchases related to the Greek Golden Visa were made in Athens.
+One of the main concerns of the Greek Government is decentralizing real estate purchases by giving motives to investors to buy properties outside of Athens.
+A quite reasonable approach that, if eventually gets realized, would also offer more options to investors and would lift the weight off Athens, which is nowadays the “king” of real estate sales related to the Golden Visa applications.
+According to the statistics, almost 90% of the real estate purchases related to the Greek Golden Visa were made in Athens.

-To take it even further there is actually a significant number of entire families that consider the option of moving in Greece permanently for a variety of reasons.
-Others are aiming for better life quality or as a retirement plan but either case those people are not just passing by.
+To take it even further, there is actually a significant number of entire families that consider the option of moving to Greece permanently for a variety of reasons.
+Others are aiming for better life quality or as a retirement plan but in either case, those people are not just passing by.
 They are here to stay.
-And some of them are actually going many steps forward and consider how they can obtain the Greek citizenship in the long run.
+And some of them are actually going many steps forward and considering how they can obtain Greek citizenship in the long run.

-Taking that into consideration along with the facts that the Golden Visa does not grant working rights for its holders and the acquisition of the Greek citizenship is a demanding and long-term procedure, kind of limits the attractiveness of the program for that specific investing audience.
-We expect that in the next few years citizenship will be granted with faster procedures and less demanding requirements.
+Taking that into consideration along with the fact that the Golden Visa does not grant working rights for its holders and the acquisition of Greek citizenship is a demanding and long-term procedure, kind of limits the attractiveness of the program for that specific investing audience.
+We expect that in the next few years, citizenship will be granted with faster procedures and less demanding requirements.

-Based on the fact that the Greek passport is ranked among the 10 strongest passports of the world, (Greek citizens enjoy visa-free or visa on arrival access to 183 countries and territories, ranking the Greek passport 6th in terms of travel freedom) perhaps the new era of the Greek Golden Visa should be focused on the expansion of the program that would somehow include the citizenship option as part of a separate or further investment.
+Based on the fact that the Greek passport is ranked among the ten strongest passports of the world (Greek citizens enjoy visa-free or visa-on-arrival access to 183 countries and territories, ranking the Greek passport 6th in terms of travel freedom), perhaps the new era of the Greek Golden Visa should be focused on the expansion of the program that would somehow include the citizenship option as part of a separate or further investment.